CAPABILITY · SALES & LEAD-GEN

 Which practice management systems can you connect to directly?

 Dental: Dentrix, Eaglesoft, and Curve.
 Wellness and med-spa: Mindbody, Jane App, and Boulevard.
 Veterinary: Shepherd and ezyVet.
 Physical therapy: WebPT and Clinicient.
-For practices on a system not listed, we audit the available API or data export surface during scoping — some systems expose enough to build a reliable sync, others require a middleware layer.
+For practices on a system not listed, we audit the available API or data export surface during scoping.
+Some systems expose enough to build a reliable sync; others need a middleware layer.
 We tell you upfront what the integration can and can't do before the build starts, so there are no surprises at go-live.
-We don't claim an integration we can't actually deliver.
+We won't claim an integration we can't actually deliver.

 Does this meet HIPAA requirements for clinical practices?

-The build is architected with HIPAA in mind — data in transit is encrypted, we sign a Business Associate Agreement before any protected health information touches the system, and we scope API access to only the fields the booking flow actually needs.
-That said, HIPAA compliance is a shared responsibility.
-Your PMS vendor, your EHR if separate, and any hosting infrastructure you control all carry their own obligations.
+The build is architected with HIPAA in mind: data in transit is encrypted, we sign a Business Associate Agreement before any protected health information touches the system, and we scope API access to only the fields the booking flow needs.
+HIPAA compliance is a shared responsibility.
+Your PMS vendor, your EHR if it's separate, and any hosting infrastructure you control each carry their own obligations.
 We handle our layer correctly and document the data flows so your privacy officer can review them.
-The `hipaaCovered` flag on this capability is set to false by default because the scope varies by practice — clinical practices should explicitly raise HIPAA during scoping and we'll walk through the technical safeguards together before any credential is shared.
+The hipaaCovered flag on this capability is set to false by default because scope varies by practice.
+Clinical practices should raise HIPAA during scoping, and we'll walk through the technical safeguards together before any credential is shared.

 How does the system prevent double-bookings?

-Availability is read directly from the PMS at the moment a patient reaches the slot-selection step — not from a cached copy that might be thirty minutes stale.
-When a slot is selected, it's soft-held for the duration of the booking flow so two patients completing the form simultaneously don't land on the same chair.
+Availability is read straight from the PMS at the moment a patient reaches the slot-selection step, not from a cached copy that might be thirty minutes stale.
+When a slot gets selected, it's soft-held for the duration of the booking flow so two patients filling the form at once don't land on the same chair.
 On confirmation, the appointment writes back to the PMS as the authoritative record.
-The website calendar and the PMS calendar are never two separate systems to reconcile — there is one record, and the booking flow is just a front door to it.
-If your PMS doesn't expose a direct write API, we're explicit about that during scoping and design around it accordingly.
+The website calendar and the PMS calendar are never two separate systems to reconcile.
+There is one record, and the booking flow is just a front door to it.
+If your PMS doesn't expose a direct write API, we're explicit about that during scoping and design around it.

 How are cancellations and reschedules handled without staff involvement?

-The confirmation message and reminder sequence both include a self-serve reschedule link.
-When a patient clicks it, they're taken back into the booking flow with their appointment context pre-loaded — they pick a new time, confirm, and the PMS record updates automatically.
-Cancellations that land more than twenty-four hours out trigger a waitlist check: if there's a patient waiting for that slot or service type, the open time is surfaced to them by text before it goes back into the general pool.
-Same-day cancellations can be routed to an emergency or walk-in queue depending on how your practice handles last-minute gaps.
-Staff only see the exception — the legitimate last-minute cancellation where a human decision is needed — not the routine reschedule that the flow can handle on its own.
+The confirmation message and reminder sequence both carry a self-serve reschedule link.
+When a patient clicks it, they drop back into the booking flow with their appointment context pre-loaded, pick a new time, confirm, and the PMS record updates automatically.
+Cancellations more than twenty-four hours out trigger a waitlist check: if a patient is waiting for that slot or service type, the open time gets surfaced to them by text before it returns to the general pool.
+Same-day cancellations can route to an emergency or walk-in queue depending on how your practice handles last-minute gaps.
+Staff only see the exception (the legitimate last-minute cancellation where a human decision is needed), not the routine reschedule the flow handles on its own.

 What does this actually do for fill rate, and how long until we see it?

 Two levers.
-First, after-hours capture: bookings that previously went to voicemail because the front desk was gone now complete online.
-For practices that see meaningful weekend or evening traffic, this shows up in the first billing cycle as appointments that simply wouldn't have existed otherwise.
-Second, no-show reduction: the forty-eight-hour reminder plus same-day nudge plus inline reschedule path consistently drives down no-show rates compared to a reminder-only system, because patients who can't make it cancel with enough lead time for the slot to refill.
-We don't quote a percentage because every practice's baseline is different — a practice with no reminder system at all will see a different lift than one already running automated texts.
-The audit we run before scoping gives you your actual baseline numbers so the improvement is measurable against something real, not a benchmark from a different business.
+First, after-hours capture: bookings that used to die in voicemail because the front desk was gone now complete online.
+For practices with meaningful weekend or evening traffic, that shows up in the first billing cycle as appointments that simply wouldn't have existed.
+Second, no-show reduction: the forty-eight-hour reminder plus same-day nudge plus inline reschedule path drives down no-shows compared to a reminder-only system, because patients who can't make it cancel with enough lead time for the slot to refill.
+We don't quote a percentage, because every practice's baseline is different.
+A practice with no reminder system at all sees a different lift than one already running automated texts.
+The audit we run before scoping captures your actual baseline numbers, so the improvement is measurable against something real instead of a benchmark from a different business.